jruizcabrejos/jruizcabrejos/content/authors/admin/_index.md

 ## About Me

-I am a PhD student researching the impacts of human-induced climate change on population health.
-Here I gather and document some of my current and previous work.
+I'm a PhD student studying how human-induced climate change impacts the health of communities around the world.
+On this site I share some of my work, projects and other ideas, both from current and past collaborations.

-I have a health data science background with experience on infectious diseases, maternal health and healthcare management.
-Most of my work is focused on the analysis and validation of data collection methods for healthcare research, as well as exploiting novel data sources for epidemiology.
+I have a background in health data science, where I've worked for projects in infectious diseases, maternal health, and data collection methods.
+My work has primarily focused on analyzing and validating these methods for healthcare research, as well as exploring novel data sources for epidemiology

-Currently at [ISGLOBAL](https://www.isglobal.org/en/) (Barcelona, Spain) with the [ADAPTATION](https://www.early-adapt.eu/team/) group and the [IMTAvH](https://imtavh.cayetano.edu.pe/) (Lima, Perú) with [InnovaLab](https://www.innovalab.info/).
+Currently at [ISGLOBAL](https://www.isglobal.org/en/) (Barcelona, Spain) with the [ADAPTATION](https://www.early-adapt.eu/team/) group, and with the [IMTAvH](https://imtavh.cayetano.edu.pe/) (Lima, Perú) at [InnovaLab](https://www.innovalab.info/).

-I have changed and rebuilt this site several times over the past few years.
-Hopefully, this is the last one?